Enjoying Nature When You’re Housebound With Chronic Illness

 Some of these herbs are very sensitive to heat and direct sunlight, so you might have to find a spot away from the window for the more sensitive ones like parsley, mint and coriander which tend to enjoy shady areas more.

-Another great option is a selection of miniature cacti.
+Another great option is a selection of miniature cacti or succulents.
 They do not require much attention and they are small enough to fit even in the cosiest of homes.

 Another way I get to enjoy the world from the comfort of my sofa or bed while completely housebound, is by setting up some beautiful images as my computer and phone wallpapers and screensavers.
 I use photos I have found online, photos that take my breath away.
 There are plenty of photographers out there sharing their work online.
 Just Google "Wallpapers" or "Nature photography".